NicChoo96/NicChoo96/README.md

 - 🔭 I’m currently working at TVS Digital Pte Ltd as a Software Engineer Intern
 - 🌱 I’m currently trying to expand my horizon in evolving human evolution
 - 📫 How to reach me: nic_choo_96@hotmail.com
 - ⚡ Fun fact: I play games, don't ask me how many.
-Work and growth in knowledge will always take prioritization.
+- 💬 Work and growth in knowledge takes higher priority.

 --- WIP...
 More profile updates to come.